humbirdjs/humbird/introduction/getting-started.md

 app.start(document.querySelector('#root'))
 ```

 We use `app.model()` to registry a model.
-For the view component, we use `inject` to wrap a React component, which will automatically re-render by MobX.
+For the view component, we use `connect` to connect models to React component props, which will automatically re-render by MobX.
 As for the route, it is a function that return a `react-router` route component.

 Finally, we use `app.start()` to mount the app.